apache/echarts-handbook/contents/en/concepts/dataset.md

 ## Map Row or Column of **dataset** to **series**

-After having the dataset, you can configure flexibly: how the data map to the axis and graph series.
+Having the dataset, you can configure flexibly how the data map to the axis and series.

 You can use `seriesLayoutBy` to change the understanding of row and column of the chart. `seriesLayoutBy` can be:

-- 'column': Default, the series are placed above the column of `dataset`.
+- `'column'`: Default value.
+The series are placed above the column of `dataset`.
-- 'row': The series is placed above the row of `dataset`.
+- `'row'`: The series are placed above the row of `dataset`.

 Check this case: